Tigxy/cloud-computing/PROPOSAL.md

 ## Presentation

 1. **Demo - functionality:**
+We will showcase our bot's functionality by presenting the supported queries together with its response.
-We will allow everyone to join our Discord server where the bot is running, either with an invitation URL or with a QR code, so that everyone can try out the bot on his own if interested.
-Then, we'll show our implemented query patterns and the outputs of the bot.
+Afterwards, we will invite everyone to join a Discord server where the bot is running on, either with an invitation URL or a QR code, so that everyone can try out the bot on their own.

 2. **Demo - Continuous Delivery of a new microservice:**
-We will show how easy it is to create and configure deployment for a new query microservice.
-We will show that we only need to merge this into the main branch such that we see the change in Discord.
-We will show what happens in Github Actions and Kubernetes as well.
+We will demonstrate the ease of creating and configuring a new query microservice ready for deployment.
+By merging the implementation and changes into the Github branch, CD redeploys the project, making the new microservice accessible in Discord.
+Moreover, we describe what happens in CD (due to Github Actions) and Kubernetes as well.

 3. **Demo - Automatic vertical scaling:**
-We will show that we can run multiple ```stress``` calls simultaneously and how this looks like in Kubernetes.
+We will run multiple ```stress``` calls simultaneously to simulate high load.
+We will then show indicators of high load in Kubernetes and that new pods are spun up as a response to it.
-We will show that a new pod is spinned up.
-We will also show how we implemented the stress microservice that simulates high load.

 4. **Overview of implementation/configuration:**
 This point might not be standalone but part of the other points in the final presentation.
-We will show an overview of our implementation and configuration and explain our reasoning and experience with those.
+We will give an overview of our implementation and configuration and explain our reasoning and experience.